hughperkins/jeigen/README.md

     DenseMatrix // for dense matrices
     SparseMatrixLil // for sparse matrices

-You can import statically MatrixUtil.*, in order to have easy access to commands such as 'zeros', 'ones', 'eye' and 'diag'.
+You can import statically Shortcuts.*, in order to have easy access to commands such as 'zeros', 'ones', 'eye' and 'diag'.

 Example usage, to multiply two matrices:
 ========================================

-    import static jeigen.MatrixUtil.*;
+    import static jeigen.Shortcuts.*;

     DenseMatrix A = rand(3,3);
     DenseMatrix B = rand(3,3);